AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/postgresql.md

 zendesk_id: 360016506812
 ---

-To connect your PostgreSQL database to MBI via an SSH tunnel, you (or your team, if you're not a techie) will need to do a few things:
+To connect your PostgreSQL database to MBI via an SSH tunnel, you (or your team, if you are not a techie) will need to do a few things:

 1. [Retrieve the MBI public key](../#retrieve)
 1. [Allow access to the MBI IP address](../#allowlist)